fjadidi2001/CS50X/Python-learning/readme.md

 ## input
 The input() instruction is the easiest way to allow a user to insert a value into your program.

+## output
+An output is a way for the computer to communicate with the outside world.
+A message displayed on the screen and the sound from a speaker are examples of outputs.